MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/authentication/create-sas-tokens.md

    > By default, the REST API uses documents located at the root of your container.
 You can also use data organized in subfolders if specified in the API call.
 For more information, see [Organize your data in subfolders](../how-to-guides/build-a-custom-model.md?view=doc-intel-2.1.0&preserve-view=true#organize-your-data-in-subfolders-optional).

 ## Generating SAS tokens
-Once the prerequisites have been met and you have uploaded your documents, you can now generate SAS tokens.
+Once the prerequisites are met and you upload your documents, you can now generate SAS tokens.
 There are two paths you can take from here; one using the Azure portal and the other using the Azure storage explorer.
-Select between the two tabs below for more information.
+Select between the two following tabs for more information.

 ### [**Azure Portal**](#tab/azure-portal)